 1981 – 1998

 The 1981 logo is a complete departure from the previous restraint.
-Now, it is bright, alive, and screams about fun.
+Now, it is bright and alive, and it screams with fun.
 A rich blue color is used for the first time in the brand’s history.
-Only echoes of the strict black style of the past remained, and the logo became visually closer to the audience—light, childish, and carefree.
+Only echoes of the strict black style of the past remained, and the logo became visually closer to the audience, lighter, more childlike, and carefree.

-The inscription “pop-tarts” is located on two lines: the upper part with “pop” is slightly larger and wider than the lower part, where it is written “tarts.”
+The inscription “pop-tarts” is split across two lines: the upper part, “pop,” is slightly larger and wider than the lower part, where it reads “tarts.”
 The location gives the text a sense of airiness and lightness.
 The font is three-dimensional, reminiscent of inflatable forms or pillows.
-It is all rounded and soft and has remained massive.
+It is all-rounded and soft and has remained massive.

 The blue color looks rich and positive.
 It is great for a product associated with childhood, breakfasts, and sweet moments of joy.